nydiokar/STT-whisper/docs/architecture/README.md

 ### Audio Capture and Processing

 1. User initiates recording (keyboard shortcut or UI)
-2. AudioProcessor starts capturing with silence detection
+2. AudioRecorder starts capturing audio
-3. Audio chunks are analyzed for RMS levels
+3. Audio chunks are sent to TranscriptionWorker
-4. Silent chunks are filtered out
+4. SilenceDetector analyzes chunks for speech
-5. Valid audio is sent to TranscriptionWorker
+5. Silent chunks are filtered out based on detection mode
-6. Worker processes chunks and manages buffering
+6. Valid audio is buffered until silence is detected
-7. TranscriptionService applies hallucination filtering
+7. TranscriptionEngine transcribes speech segments
 8. Results flow back to VoiceInputService
 9. UI is updated with filtered text